Mike O'Cain

-Mike O'Cain (born July 20, 1954) is an American football coach and former player.
-He was formerly the offensive coordinator and quarterbacks coach for the East Tennessee State University football team.
-He was the former offensive coordinator for James Madison and served as quarterbacks coach for the Virginia Tech Hokies football team, a position he had held from the 2006 season until the end of the 2012 season.
-O'Cain served as the head football coach at North Carolina State University from 1993 to 1999, compiling a record of 41–40.
-He played football as a quarterback and punter at Clemson University from 1974 to 1976.
+Mike O'Cain (born July 20, 1954) is a former American college football coach and player.
+He served as the head football coach at North Carolina State University from 1993 to 1999, compiling a record of 41–40.
+O'Cain played football as a quarterback and punter at Clemson University from 1974 to 1976.

+O'Cain was the offensive coordinator and quarterbacks coach for the East Tennessee State University football team from 2014 to 2017.
+He was the offensive coordinator at James Madison University in 2013, and served as quarterbacks coach at Virginia Tech from the 2006 to the 2012.

 Coaching career

 Prior to joining Frank Beamer's staff at Virginia Tech, O'Cain was the offensive coordinator at Clemson University.
 Under O'Cain, Clemson had ranked nationally among the top offenses in the NCAA.
-He has also served as an assistant coach at Murray State University, Virginia Tech, East Carolina University, and NC State.
+He has also served as an assistant coach at Murray State University, Virginia Tech, East Carolina University, and North Carolina State University.
 He was promoted to the head coaching position at NC State, and compiled a 41–40 record from 1993 to 1999.
 While with the Wolfpack, he recruited Philip Rivers, although he did not coach him.